visualpartnership/visual-thinking-workshop/README.md

 You can't reproduce totally or partially this content without an explicit permission by the creator.
 This content is under GPL-3.0 license.

-Audience:

 This workshop is open to anyone interested on learn Visual Thinking, **you don't need any requirements to do all the activities**.
 This training is for a **basic level**.

 ## 1. How to follow this workshop?